w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ![opengov-approval-support](../assets/opengov-approval-support.png)

+The figure above provides a summary view of how the approval and support system works during the Decision Period.

+Ones the proposal exits the Lead-in Period and enters the Voting Period, to be approved it must satisfy the approval and support criteria for the minimum of the **Confirmation Period**.

-**Approval** is defined as the share of approval (_aye_ votes) vote-weight (after adjustment for [conviction](#voluntary-locking)) against the total vote-weight (for all approval, rejection, and abstained).
+- **Approval** is defined as the share of approval (_aye_ votes) vote-weight (after adjustment for [conviction](#voluntary-locking)) against the total vote-weight (for all approval, rejection, and abstained).

-**Support** is the total number of votes (ignoring any adjustment for conviction) compared to the total possible votes that could be made in the system.
+- **Support** is the total number of votes (ignoring any adjustment for conviction) compared to the total possible votes that could be made in the system.

-In order for a proposal to be approved, it must fulfill the approval and support criteria for the minimum of the **Confirmation Period**.
+The figure shows how even if the the approval criteria is satisfied (i.e. % approval is greater than the approval curve), the proposal does not enter the confirmation period until the support criteria is also satisfied (i.e. % support is greater than the support curve).
+If the referendum maintains such criteria satisfied for the minimum confirmation period, then the proposal is approved and scheduled for enactment.
+The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
+More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.

 Different Origins' tracks have different Confirmation Periods and requirements for approval and support.
 For additional details on the various origins and tracks, check out [this table](./../maintain/maintain-guides-opengov.md#origins-and-tracks).
 It is now possible to configure the amount of support and overall approval required for it to pass.
 With proposals that use less privileged origins, it is far more reasonable to drop the required support (i.e. turnout) to a more realistic amount earlier than those which use highly privileged classes such as `Root`.
 Classes with more political significance can be made to require a higher approval early on, to avoid controversy.

-In OpenGov, proposals that are not approved after the decision period are considered rejected by default and the Decision Deposit is refunded.
-If the proposal manages to stay passing until the end of the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period.
-The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
-More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.

 ### Enactment